Tandem clustering with invariant coordinate selection: Invariant coordinate selection

 where $\bar{\x}_n= \frac{1}{n} \sum_{i=1}^n \x_i$ is the sample mean.
-Other popular proposals come from the robustness literature and include for example the M-estimator of scatter based on the likelihood of the Cauchy distribution \citep{KentTyler1991}, denoted by $\mlt(\X_n)$.
+Other popular proposals originate from the robustness literature, such as the M-estimator of scatter based on the likelihood of the Cauchy distribution \citep{KentTyler1991}, denoted by $\mlt(\X_n)$.
 It can be computed using the simultaneous estimation equations